testillano/h2agent/README.md

 $> ./build-native.sh
 ```

-Note: this script is tested on `ubuntu bionic`, then some requirements could be not fulfilled in other distributions.
+Note 1: this script is tested on `ubuntu bionic`, then some requirements could be not fulfilled in other distributions.

+Note 2: once dependencies have been installed, you may just type `cmake . && make` to have incremental native builds.

+Note 3: if not stated otherwise, this document assumes that binaries (used on examples) are natively built.